Rocky Colavito: Later career

 Colavito was hired by the Cleveland Indians as a broadcaster on WJW-TV for the 1972 season.
 He was a first base coach for the Indians during the 1973 season, broadcaster during the 1975 season, hitting coach and broadcaster during the 1976 season, and first base coach during the 1977 and 1978 seasons.
 He was a hitting coach for the Kansas City Royals during the 1982 and 1983 seasons.

 In 1982, Colavito and Kansas City Royals Manager Dick Howser, a former shortstop for the Indians, were involved in a traffic accident and struggle with police.
 Colavito and Howser were convicted of interfering with police and received 90-day jail sentences.
 Both appealed and served six months of probation.

 Colavito was involved in the 1983 pine tar game and was ejected for arguing the umpires' decision to negate George Brett's home run and call him out, which would have given the Yankees the win; the decision was later overturned, the game was resumed a month later with the Royals in the lead as the result of Brett's home run, and the Royals won the game.

-Personal life
+Personal life and death

-Colavito has been married since 1954.
-On August 11, 2015, he had to have his right leg amputated below the knee due to problems with Type 2 diabetes, of which he had suffered for a number of years.
+Colavito married Carmen Perrotti, a professional dancer, in 1954.
+On August 11, 2015, he had to have his right leg amputated below the knee due to problems with type 2 diabetes, from which he had suffered for a number of years.